PySCo: A fast Particle-Mesh $N$-body code for modified gravity simulations in Python: Methods

-Here, $x_i$ is the normalized separation between a particle and cell positions, scaled by the cell size.
+Here, $x_i$ is the normalised separation between a particle and cell positions, scaled by the cell size.
 In a three-dimensional space, this implies that a dark-matter particle contributes to the density of one, eight, or twenty-seven cells depending on whether the NGP, CIC, or TSC scheme is employed, respectively.
+For consistency, we use the same (inverse) scheme to interpolate the acceleration from cells to particles.